gagoar/SrBuj/README.md

   - replace an specific element (PUT/PATCH)
   - bind a callback to run specific js function.

-every time, we end up with a lot of code, ugly code, messy code...

-And every time we end up doing an old and known .js.rb file, with the same 4 lines...
+every time, we end up with a lot of code, ugly code, messy code or at best with an old and known .js.rb file with the same 4 lines...
 Well enough it's enough!

-This is the cure...  and comes with a simple treatment too!
+This is the cure...and comes with a simple treatment too!
 Steps:
  1. Bundle the gem
  2. required in your manifest
- 3. add the magic data attributes to the element
+ 3. add the 'magic data attributes' to the element
- 4. Enjoy de js-less ! :-)
+ 4. Enjoy the js-less ! :-)

 This unobtrusive scripting support file is developed for the Ruby on Rails framework, but is not strictly tied to any specific backend.
-You can drop this into any application to:
+You can drop this into any application.

-- get modals out of the box, via js
-- make non-GET requests from hyperlinks
-- make any submit data asynchronously with Ajax and handle the response in a dry way.

 These features are achieved by adding certain ["data" attributes][data] to your HTML markup.
 In Rails, they are added by the framework's template helpers.